 We are looking for mystery readers for the following dates:

 Friday, January 31

 Friday, February 7

 Friday, March 13

 Friday, March 27

 If Fridays do not work for your schedule please send me an e-mail and we can find a date that works!
 Please spread the word to grandparents, older siblings, aunts/uncles.
 We love having any family member come to read to the class!

-I hope you all enjoy the holiday weekend with your family!
+I hope you all enjoy the holiday weekend with your family, enjoying your holidays and the games which you can even bet on in site likes w88 online!
 I am so thankful for such a great group of students.
 They make each day fun and always teach me something new.
 Thank you for always supporting them and our classroom.

 Just a few reminders:

 *Don’t forget, you can participate in the Scrips fundraiser where every gift card purchased earns money for our school.
 You can either fill out the green paper that was sent home last week OR submit your order online at www.shopwithscrip.com.
 Click “Join a program” and enter school code 4367C39F3L821.
 Create an account to shop.
 Every gift card purchased earns a rebate percentage that goes to PTO.
 Thank you!